torbenm/pricewars-kafka-reverse-proxy/README.md

 Then start the kafka proxy by running `python LoggerApp.py`.
 The LoggerApp will run on _ http://localhost:8001 _.

+Furthermore, it is advisable to create a cronjob that deletes (old) files in the data folder which stores the learning CSV files for the data-driven merchants.

 ## Configuration

 The kafka reverse proxy only needs the URL of the kafka endpoints.
 This URL is currently hardcoded in the `LoggerApp.py` in line 24.